-- establishing a set of five principles for everyone across the system to adhere to - addressing future thinking with NHS England to develop scenarios that reflect what the system could look like establishing an integrated programme of work called LoveCare, which brings together both local and national partners to test, learn and develop local care systems and workforce in Devon. - For further information, you can read our full case study on Devon ICS: One Devon understand the current position of the workforce
+- establishing a set of five principles for everyone across the system to adhere to. - addressing future thinking with NHS England to develop scenarios that reflect what the system could look like establishing an integrated programme of work called LoveCare, which brings together both local and national partners to test, learn and develop local care systems and workforce in Devon. - For further information, you can read our full case study on Devon ICS: One Devon

-One Workforce
+Integrated Workforce